janickweberpals/smdi/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a new release.
+* This is a new initial release.

 * Vignettes can take a bit of time to build